Land0fChocolate/NewEmeraldRomHack/README.md

 - Origin move selection has a visual cursor bug when normal moves are selected, cursor selects 3rd or 4th move, return to main fight menu and then choose Origin move.
 - Some Pokemon in PC boxes have the top left corner of their front sprite snipped off.
 (Dodrio, Alakazam, Kyogre, Lanturn, Aerodactyl, Flygon, Salamence and more)
 - Move relearner doesn't list all of the possible moves to relearn, only the first ~15.
-- When picking a rental Pokemon at the Battle Factory, one of the options may be a ?. (may be fixed, requires further testing to make sure)

-*Really bad bugs*
-- Using Giga Impact in a contest freezes the game (pokeemerald-expansion now has a fix, will implement in future update).
-- HP bar in battle may look weird, starting with a ?.
-When hit it may start subtracting at over a thousand health and looks like it drops down to 100% health.
-Visual error, looks like a full HP bar but not. (may be fixed, requires further testing to make sure)
-- Rarely, a party Pokemon may turn into a bad egg during battles.
-Cause unknown.
-Seems to happen with switching.
-Recommend to keep a lot of save files for safety. (may be fixed, requires further testing to make sure)
-	- Note: Bad Eggs mean that the Pokémon data checksum is invalid.
-Something is corrupting the Pokémon data.
-	- Note for players: Restart immediately if bad egg appears.
-They cannot hatch or be removed.

 # Post Launch TODOs